jogengnagel/Seminararbeit/src/chapters/2_Basics.typ

 === Data Aggregation and Processing Layer
 The collected telemetry data has to be effiently stored and aggregated for analysis.
 This layer commonly uses message brokers for streaming ingestion and centralizing diverse data from different sources.
 The data is then stored in databases that needs to be both scalable and adaptable to accomodate large amounts of diverse data.
 Different Solutions are:
 - *Relational Databases*: For structured data organized in tables, rows and columns like transaction logs.
-- *NoSQL Databases*: For handling large volumes of flexible unstructured data such as metadata.
+- *NoSQL Databases*: For handling large volumes of flexible unstructured data with high cardinality such as metadata.
 - *Time Series Databases (TSDBs)*: Optimized for data indexed by time, e.g. metrics.
 Each solution comes with their own set of functions and query language to efficently transform the aggregated data in two distinct ways. *Real-time Streaming* enables the system to quickly detect issues and trigger alerts. *Batch Processing* are used for heavier aggregation tasks and historical analysis like debugging.
 Using both apporaches allows for monitoring immediate and long-term behaviour.

 === Visualization and Alerting Layer
+This layer is for transforming the aggregated telemetry data in a dahsboards and alerts.
+Modern solutions can render the aggregated data of different databases via heatmaps, charts, tables, gauges and other customizable graphs.
+Especially the visualization of historical data enables teams to identify recurring issues and identify problematic systems.
+Modern tools also integrate alerting mechanisms that can trigger actions and alerts when unplanned behaviour is detected or specific conditions occur.
+An example would be a gauge for a specif systems CPU utilization and an alert notifying the team if the systems capacity rising above 90%.
+Visualization?
 @architecture

-== Standarts and Frameworks
+== Cloud Monitoring Standarts

-Standarts and frameworks are needed to put all the different systems together, standardized formats.
-Interlink, ..., Compatability between tools, systems and stuff
+In modern cloud-native systems interoperability between systems is gaining importance, because multiple monitoring solutions and tools are often combined by companies to satisfy special requirements.
+Open standarts like *OpenMetrics* and *OpenTelemetry* play a crucial role providing the needed compatability between the layers by specifying how data is represented and exchanged.
+This enables portability, consistency and integration across heterogeneus systems.

 === OpenMetrics
-OpenMetrics is a *format* for standardizing and exposing these metrics to the monitoring-systems, based on the prometheus-format. @openmetrics
+OpenMetrics is a *specification* for standardizing and exposing metrics to a monitoring-systems in a tex-based format.
+It is based on the *Prometheus exposition format* and has evolved into a commonly used interoperability standart.
+@openmetrics
 Example

 === OpenTelemetry
-OpenMetrics (as name says) only metrics, OpenTel -> more monitoring (observability) for debugging and tracing and stuff, broader approach
-OpenTelemetry is an *open-source observability framework and toolkit* *Key characteristics:*
-- Provides *APIs and SDKs* for generating, exporting, and collecting telemetry data (metrics, logs, traces).
-- *Vendor-neutral* and designed to avoid lock-in.
-- Enables *instrumentation across languages and environments*.
-- Does not store or visualize data itself; relies on backends such as Prometheus or InfluxDB.
-- Facilitates *integration of multiple data sources* into a unified observability pipeline.
+OpenTelemetry is an open-soruce standart for generating, collecting and exporting not just metrics but traces and logs aswell.
+It is vendor-neutral and provides a set of APIs, SDKs and collectors that unify the instrumentation of services with different environments and languages.
+This helps developers to avoid vendor lock-in.

+Example/Visualization?
-- Push as standart for all telemetry, pull gateway e.g. for prometheus Application → OpenTelemetry SDK → Collector → Backend
+Application → OpenTelemetry SDK → Collector → Backend
 @opentelemetry

-== Key Concepts for Comparison
-=== label-based vs hierarchical
-=== cardinality
-=== tsdb concept and queries
-=== Data Acquisition Methods
 #pagebreak()